theanine3D/mat-batch-tools/README.md

 ## Features:
 - **Node Unify** - Set a selected node as a template, and then apply its settings to all other nodes of the same type, in all materials, in all selected objects.
-- **Bake Target Node** - Copy / paste your own customized Image Texture node into all materials on all selected objects, making every material instantly bake-ready.
+- **Bake Target Node** - Copy / paste your own customized Image Texture node into all materials on all selected objects, for use with baking
 	- The created Image Texture node is set as "active" automatically, making it ready as a target for baking
 	- The node is always positioned automatically to the right of the Material Output node, for easy finding
 	- Optional color setting allows you to add a color decoration to the node, making it easier to identify